thereviews/thereviews.github.io/_posts/2025-11-25-chiaki-vs-ps-portal.md

-title:  "Chiaki vs PS Portal Remote Play: Which One Is Better for Streaming PlayStation Games?"
-"
-description: "
-Compare Chiaki vs PS Portal for Remote Play.
-See performance, latency, device support, and setup differences to choose the best option for PlayStation streaming."
-date:   2025-11-25
-permalink:

-If you want to stream your PlayStation games remotely, you’ve probably heard of Chiaki and PlayStation Portal.
-Both let you play PS4/PS5 games without a traditional TV setup, but they work very differently.
-Here’s a simple breakdown to help you choose the best option.

----

 If you want to stream your PlayStation games remotely, you’ve probably heard of Chiaki and PlayStation Portal.
 Both let you play PS4/PS5 games without a traditional TV setup, but they work very differently.
 Here’s a simple breakdown to help you choose the best option.

 ## 🎮 What Is Chiaki?